Home > Knowledge > Warehouse & Distribution > Glossary > Warehouse Management System (WMS)

 RELATED: The future is now: Embracing digitalisation in your fulfilment centre

-WMS VS WCS – WHAT’S THE DIFFERENCE?
+WMS and WCS – WHAT’S THE DIFFERENCE?

 A WMS manages warehouse operations at a strategic level, while a Warehouse Control System (WCS) controls material handling systems in real time.
 Together, they create a seamless link between planning and execution.